 When Bears Won’t Leave

-If a bear becomes a regular guest at backyard bird feeders, it will become dangerous to itself and to humans and pets.
+If a bear becomes a regular guest at bird feeders, it will become dangerous to itself and to humans and pets.
 All bear sightings should be reported to the proper authorities, and multiple sightings may result in officials attempting to relocate the bear to a wilder, safer setting.
-At no time should a backyard birder try to harm or approach a bear, even with the best intentions.
+At no time should a birder try to capture, harm, or approach a bear, even with the best intentions.